PersonofNote/aminorstudio-gatsby/src/pages/projects/a-minor-studio.md

 It took me a little while to wrap my head around GraphQL versus the REST API I am familiar with.
 Throughout this project I have come to appreciate the granularity of control that GraphQL gives me, and am excited to keep using it in future projects.

 I chose to deploy the site on AWS rather than Netlify, Heroku, Github pages or something similar because I am currently teaching myself AWS and continous cloud deployment, and would prefer to work in an environment that is similar to something I would see in a large-scale deployment scenario.

+This site features:

+* Custom design and styles
+* A unique scrolling menu treatment
+* Custom svg icon component system
+* Hand-built animations

+This site was built with:

+* Gatsby/React
+* GraphQL
+* MDX